South asian diet and heart disease

 Appointment New Patient Appointment.
 Call Us: Appointment New Patient Appointment or Call Appointment New Patient Appointment or This month, I attended the American College of Cardiology conference in New Orleans, where colleagues from around the world met to discuss research, present findings, and pool our knowledge to improve patient care.
 A major theme that arose was one of personal and professional importance to me: People living in the U. For the past few years, this concern has surfaced across a variety of health and media organizations.
 In , the updated cholesterol guidelines listed South Asian ethnicity as a recognized risk factor for heart diseases.
 UT Southwestern doctors participated in some of the analyses for this study.
 While MASALA data revealed many insights into the state of heart health among South Asians, the reason the risk is so high in this population has preventive cardiologists stumped.

-Read More: What diet causes diabetes
+Read More: Low allergen diet plan

 Mahendra Agrawal never imagined he would have a heart attack.
 He followed a vegetarian diet, exercised regularly and maintained a healthy weight.
 His blood pressure and cholesterol levels were normal.
 But when Mr. Agrawal experienced shortness of breath in June , his wife urged him to go to a hospital.
 There, tests revealed that Mr. Agrawal, who was 63 at the time, had two obstructed coronary arteries choking off blood flow to his heart, requiring multiple stents to open them.
 Agrawal, who lives in San Jose and worked in the electronics industry.
 Despite his good habits, there was one important risk factor Mr. Agrawal could not control: his South Asian ancestry.